 The Butler’s Pantry is a popular option for freshly made soups, savoury dishes, sides, and desserts.

 Browne’s Café offers fresh breakfast, lunch, and dinner options, transforming into a French bistro by night.

 Mario’s is a popular Italian restaurant option for couples and families with its quaint décor and a relaxed atmosphere.

 Bujo is a newcomer to the area offering an extensive menu from coffees, pastries and sandwiches to their famous burgers, house fries and milkshakes.
 In more recent times, they are offering Bujo Home where everything you need is delivered right to your door.

 For those looking for rustic pizzas, Pete’s is the perfect choice for firewood pizzas in a relaxed setting.

-Mulligan’s is the go-to place for a good pint and decent feed and is a popular spot for post-match drinks and always a great buzz for locals.
+The Chop House is a wonderful gastropub, popular for a good pint and decent feed and is the place to be for post-match drinks and always a great buzz for locals.

 The Line Out Bar at the Sandymount Hotel offers wonderful food, a great service, and lively atmosphere, right on the doorstep of the Aviva stadium.